When We Are Closed

 OLDHAM 7 DAY ACCESS (EXTENDED ACCESS SERVICE)

 The practice has signed up to the 7 Day Access Services, which is provided by Oldham GP Federation.
 This allows patients to book an appointment out of surgery hours; between 6.30pm and 8.00pm Monday to Friday, and between 10.00am and 2.00pm on Saturdays and Sundays.
-Appointments are available:
+Appointments are available at:

 Royton Hub, Royton & Crompton Family Practice, Royton Health & Wellbeing Centre, Park Street, Royton, OL2 6QW

 Please contact 0161 934 2827 to arrange an appointment with this service.